-Certainly you can understand the appeal of CDPs in a marketing/engagement technology landscape where:
+Certainly you can understand the appeal of CDPs in a MarTech/CX landscape where:

 - Segmentation and Personalization have become a mainstream practice

-- Artificial intelligence is getting integrated into customer experience platforms, with attendant needs for high-quality, clean data
+- Artificial intelligence and machine learning getting integrated into customer experience platforms, with attendant needs for high-quality, clean data

 - Diverse customer and prospect data points are becoming increasingly difficult to reconcile